 The single baggage carousel for arriving passengers stands still because nobody has arrived at Tempelhof Airport in Berlin since 2008 when operations ceased.
 Nowadays, the terminal building – or parts thereof – can be rented for events such as upmarket trade shows.

-We have joined a tour of the airport terminal, which is still one of the world's largest buildings, owing to the megalomania of Nazi Germany and the monumental style of its chief town planner Albert Speer.
-Construction of the terminal was begun in 1934, when the airport itself had already been in use for over 10 years, with first just a shed and then a normal-sized building for a terminal.
-The new building was also meant to function as a stadium for the popular flight shows: The plan was to have seating areas for 80,000 people on the curved roof!
+We have joined a tour of the airport terminal, which is still one of the world’s largest buildings, owing to the megalomania of Nazi Germany and the monumental style of its chief town planner Albert Speer.
+Construction of the terminal was begun in 1934, when the airport itself had already been in use for over 10 years.
+First it was just a shed and then a normal-sized building for a terminal.
+The new building was also meant to function as a stadium for the popular flight shows.
+The plan was to have seating areas for 80,000 people on the curved roof!

 We take a lift up to the roof, which offers a great view over the airfield, now used as a recreation area.
 There are staircase towers leading up to the roof, cleverly planned with separate stairs for upwards and downwards movement, but the seats themselves were never installed as the war disrupted the highflying plans.

-The airport's great time came in 1948-49 during the Berlin Blockade, when all the supplies for West Berlin were airlifted into the city, much of it by way of Tempelhof Airport.
-A huge painting commemorates the event, and Gail Halvorsen, the famous pilot who started throwing off extra chocolate and sweets for Berlin's kids.
-The parachuted packages made the Allied planes ("candy bombers") famous and popular.
+The airport’s great time came in 1948-49 during the Berlin Blockade, when all the supplies for West Berlin were airlifted into the city, much of it by way of Tempelhof Airport.
+A huge painting commemorates the event.
+Among other things it shows Gail Halvorsen, the famous pilot who started throwing off extra chocolate and sweets for Berlin’s kids.
+The parachuted packages made the Allied planes (“candy bombers”) famous and popular.